 Specifically, the aims of the guideline update were:

-The present guideline is appropriate for use with adults (?
-18 years) who have experienced mTBI (note that the ONF Pediatric Guidelines for Children and Youth were released in 2014).
+The present guideline is appropriate for use with adults (18 years) who have experienced mTBI (note that the ONF Pediatric Guidelines for Children and Youth were released in 2014 and updated to a living guideline format in 2019).
 The present guideline is not appropriate for use with patients who have incurred penetrating brain injuries, birth injuries, brain damage from stroke or other cerebrovascular accidents, shaken baby syndrome, or moderate to severe closed head injuries.
-The guideline addresses early management to only a limited extent because the purpose of this document is to provide guidance on the assessment and treatment of persistent symptoms.
-Nonetheless, because early management can influence the development and maintenance of persistent symptoms, the most critical issues regarding early management have been incorporated.
+The guideline addresses early management to only a limited extent because the purpose of this document is to provide guidance on the assessment and treatment of prolonged symptoms.
+Nonetheless, because early management can influence the development and maintenance of prolonged symptoms, the most critical issues regarding early management have been incorporated.
 For more comprehensive guidance on pre-hospital and acute care, readers are directed to the NSW Ministry of Health Adult Trauma Clinical Practice Guidelines - Initial Management of Closed Head Injury in Adults 2nd Edition (2011)4 or the Scottish Intercollegiate Guidelines Network Early Management of Patients with a Head Injury - A National Clinical Guideline (2009).

 The present document is targeted toward healthcare professionals providing service to individuals who have experienced mTBI, including primary care providers (family physicians, nurse practitioners), neurologists, physiatrists, psychiatrists, psychologists, occupational therapists, speech-language pathologists, physiotherapists, chiropractors, social workers and counselors.